Akshayshahi900/SaffronAI/Readme.i.txt

 Answer: Verify if the persona field correctly identifies if the scammer is pretending to be "Customer Care," "Bank Official," or "Lottery Agent."
 📝 Final Summary for the Team:
 "As Teammate A, I have finalized the IntelligenceExtractor.
 The code is optimized to prevent duplicate data and handles LLM failures gracefully.
 I have verified that it covers all 5 required languages.
 My module is ready to be pulled into the main branch."
-You are now 100% done with your responsibilities!